itkin/angularfire-resource/README.md

   .factory('Conversation', function(FireResource, $firebase) {
     return FireResource($firebase.child('conversations'), function(){
       this.hasMany('users');
-      this.hasMany('messages', {storedAt: 'createdAtDesc' }, function(baseRef, init){ // customize the way you store foreign keys collection to be able to sort data within a relation init(new Firebase.util.Scroll(baseRef, '$value')).$next(5); // use firebase util to handle the pagination });
+      // customize the way you store foreign keys to be able to sort your association collection this.hasMany('messages', {storedAt: 'createdAtDesc' }, function(baseRef, init){
+        // use firebase util to handle the pagination init(new Firebase.util.Scroll(baseRef, '$value')).$next(5);
+      });
-      this.beforeCreate(function(){        // hooks
+      // use hooks
+      this.beforeCreate(function(){
         this.createdAtDesc = - Date.now()
       });
     });